geyslein/ai4science-ufz-2025/session2/ai_data_analysis.md

 ## Data Generation

 Systems like [ChatGPT](https://chat.openai.com/), [Claude](https://claude.ai/) and [Julius AI](https://julius.ai/) have the ability to generate tabular data as well.
-For example, you can upload a quasi [empty CSV file](fmi11_studi_liste.csv).
+For example, you can upload an [empty CSV file](fmi11_student_list.csv).
 If you do this with your own file, please check once more that it really contains no data from real persons.

 You can then instruct the AI system with this prompt: